Personal Tutoring System

 - Any recommendations made for you to seek further support.

 The level of personal detail included in each record will be agreed between you and your personal tutor.

 For undergraduate students, a City wide electronic records system is currently in use for all personal tutorial sessions.
 Whilst this system is available for postgraduate taught students, your School may also opt to maintain electronic records in another format.
 These records will be stored in a central and secure repository.

 Records will only be accessed by those whose role requires this and confidentiality of the information will be maintained.
 However, there may be occasions when it is necessary for someone other than your personal tutor to access personal records in order to help you if your allocated personal tutor is absent for a period of time.

 (City login required to view)

 Personal tutoring is recognised as a valuable part of an academic's role.
 As a student there are opportunities for you to provide feedback directly to your personal tutor and in student experience surveys.
-In addition the University has a range of annual award schemes where you can nominate your personal tutor for recognition.
+In addition City has a range of annual award schemes where you can nominate your personal tutor for recognition.